sgmarghade/node-scheduler-wroker/README.md

 With only worker running.
 ![Only Worker Running](/images/only-worker-running.png)

-With Schedulers and Sindle worker running
+With Schedulers and Single worker running
 ![Worker And Scheduler Running](/images/worker-scheduler.png)